 Supported Internships

-Many young people with additional needs want to work, but it can be hard to get a job, particularly for those with more complex needs.
+Many young people with additional needs want to work.
+But it can be hard to get a job.
+And more so, for those with more complex needs.

-If you are between 16 and 24 years old and have an Education Health and Care Plan, you may have the opportunity to enrol on a study programme that will help you get a job and live independently, get qualifications if needed, and support you with maths and English.
+If you are 16 to 24 and have an Education Health and Care Plan, you may be able to do a study programme that will help you:

-Programmes last for a minimum of 6 months, up to 1 year.
+Programmes last from 6 months up to 1 year.

-If you do a Supported Internship, you are in full-time education, but spend most of your time and do most of your learning (around 70%) in a work placement, with a smaller amount of time spent at college.
+If you do a Supported Internship you are in full-time education.
+However, you spend most of your time in a work placement.
+You will be there about 70% of the time.
+You'll spend a smaller amount of time at college.

 Work placement